GrupoDiana/BRT-Documentation/docs/osc/overall.md

-These commands affects all sound sources and therefore, they don't need thr `/source`prefix.
+These commands affects all sound sources and therefore, they don't need the `/source`prefix.

 <!----------------------------------------------------------------------------------->
 ---